TimothyAdelaja/styleme/backend/README.md

 #Style_me Backend

-The codes would run as long as maven in added, and all other dependencies built.
+The codes would run as long as maven is added, and all other dependencies built.